dyninst/dyninst/docs/parseAPI/overview.rst

 **********************

-Binary code that defends itself against analysis may violate the assumptions made by the the ParseAPI’s standard parsing algorithm.
+Binary code that defends itself against analysis may violate the assumptions made by the the ParseAPI's standard parsing algorithm.
 Enabling defensive mode parsing activates more conservative assumptions that substantially reduce the percentage of code that is analyzed by the ParseAPI.
 For this reason, defensive mode parsing is best-suited for use